 Liveability aside, Australia is an amazing country filled with spectacular views, amazing people and sublime flora and fauna, all topped off by big red rock in the big red centre.

-Unbeknownst to most people, however is an insanely dangerous nature, just waiting to bite your face off.
-The below list demonstrates definitively that anyone brave enough to live in Australia is automatically awarded, “bravest *other *ucker in the *other *ucking world!”
+Unbeknownst to most people, however, is an insanely dangerous nature, just waiting to bite your face off, fill it with Chlamydia, then sew it back together, give you a deep tissue massage, and bite it off again.
+The below list demonstrates definitively that anyone brave enough to live in Australia is automatically awarded, “bravest *other *ucker in the *other *ucking *niverse!”
 The below list will reveal to you why everyone who is not Australian, should fear Australia!
+Finally, the below list will destroy any notions that this post’s author is a wimpy whiney non-Australian.

 10: The Koala